 Code ANYASREVIEWS gets you 5% off full-priced Barebarics at any time.

-You can also find a variety of Barebarics at Anya’s Shop in the US, many of which are at a discount because they were tried on and returned.
+You can also find a variety of Barebarics at Anya’s Shop in the US, including the custom Zing shown on me above!

-In fact, Barebarics has become a favorite for the Anya’s Reviews team.
-Justin, Ian, and Aaron all wear their Barebarics shoes in the Anya’s Shop warehouse where they spend lots of time on concrete.
+In fact, Barebarics has become a favorite for the Anya’s Shop crew.
+Many on our warehouse team wear their Barebarics shoes on the job, where they spend lots of time on concrete.
 For their line of work and their current comfort level with barefoot shoes they’re perfection.
 They look damn good too.

 Sizing & Fit